 The Bergen County VOAD

 Hours: Tuesday – Friday 11 am – 5 pm (Thursdays until 7 pm) and Saturday 9 am to 2 pm.
-Closed Sunday/Monday.
+Closed Sundays and Mondays

 About the Bergen County VOAD/LTRC: The Volunteer Center of Bergen County has been the sponsor of the Bergen County VOAD (Voluntary Organizations Active in Disaster) since 1999, following Tropical Storm Floyd.
 The VOAD typically facilitates communication between the first responding organizations and the broad network of civic, nonprofit, and faith-based organizations in the community.